 In Nonexpansion States, Childless Adults and Many Low-Income Parents are Not Eligible for Medicaid Coverage

-In nonexpansion states, childless adults are not eligible for coverage through Medicaid (with the exception of Wisconsin, which provides coverage to adults with incomes up to 100% of the FPL, or $12,880).
-In contrast, in all expansion states, childless adults are eligible with incomes up to 138% of the FPL ($17,774), and the District of Columbia is even more generous, granting coverage to childless adults with incomes up to 215% of the FPL ($27,695).
-The income level to qualify for Medicaid coverage in 2021 is based on the federal poverty level for the 48 contiguous states and the District of Columbia.
+In nonexpansion states, childless adults are not eligible for coverage through Medicaid (with the exception of Wisconsin, which provides coverage to adults with incomes at or below 100% of the FPL, or $13,590).
+In contrast, in all expansion states, childless adults with incomes at or below 138% of the FPL ($18,754) are eligible for Medicaid, and the District of Columbia is even more generous, granting coverage to childless adults with incomes at or below 215% of the FPL ($29,218).
+The income level to qualify for Medicaid coverage in 2022 is based on the federal poverty level for the 48 contiguous states and the District of Columbia.
 Hawaii and Alaska have slightly higher federal poverty levels.

-For low-income parents in nonexpansion states, income eligibility varies from a low of up to 17% of the FPL for a family of three in Texas ($3,734) to 100% of the FPL for a family of three in Wisconsin ($21,960).
-In contrast, in expansion states, parents are eligible with incomes up to 138% of the FPL for a family of three, with Connecticut (160% of the FPL or $35,135) and the District of Columbia (221% of the FPL or $48,532) setting more generous income guidelines.
+For low-income parents in nonexpansion states, income eligibility varies from a low of 16% of the FPL for a family of three in Texas ($3,685 annual income) to 100% of the FPL for a family of three in Wisconsin ($23,030).
+In contrast, in expansion states, parents with incomes at or below 138% of the FPL for a family of three are eligible, with Connecticut (160% of the FPL or $36,848) and the District of Columbia (221% of the FPL or $50,896) setting more generous income guidelines for parents.

 In Most States, Regardless of Expansion Status, Income Eligibility Guidelines are Typically Higher for Pregnant People

-Medicaid coverage for pregnant people is typically set at a higher income eligibility guideline than for childless adults or parents, regardless of the expansion status of the state.
+Medicaid coverage for pregnant people is typically set at a higher income eligibility threshold than for childless adults or parents, regardless of the expansion status of the state.
 However, the income eligibility thresholds vary considerably across states.
-In 28 states, the income eligibility threshold for pregnant people is up to at least 200% of the FPL, and in three of these states, the threshold is higher than 300% of the FPL.
+In 28 states, the income eligibility threshold for pregnant people is at least 200% of the FPL, and in three of these states (the District of Columbia, Iowa, and Wisconsin), the threshold is higher than 300% of the FPL.
 Iowa has the most generous threshold for pregnant people at 380% of the FPL.
 In four states (Idaho, Louisiana, Oklahoma, and South Dakota) the income eligibility threshold for pregnant people is only 138% of the FPL.
-This value is similar to the threshold for parents in the expansion states of Idaho, Louisiana, and Oklahoma, but it is substantially higher than the eligibility threshold for parents in South Dakota (48%), which is a nonexpansion state.
+This value is similar to the threshold for parents in the expansion states of Idaho, Louisiana, and Oklahoma, but it is substantially higher than the eligibility threshold for parents in South Dakota (46%), which is a nonexpansion state.

-Pregnant Medicaid Coverage Lasts Only 60 Days Postpartum, But Several States Are Working to Extend It to 12 Months
+Pregnancy Medicaid Coverage Lasts Only 60 Days Postpartum, But Most States Are Working to Extend It to 12 Months

 Lack of Health Insurance Prevents Women of Childbearing Age from Accessing Health Care That Can Lead to Healthier Perinatal Outcomes and Stronger Financial Security

 Access to health insurance allows women of childbearing age to seek affordable medical care prior to becoming pregnant and to begin prenatal care earlier once they become pregnant.
 Both of these behaviors are linked to healthier birth outcomes.
-In each state, the percentage of low-income women (incomes at 138% of the FPL and below) who lack health insurance indicates the proportion of women in that state who could be served by expanding eligibility and access to Medicaid.
+In each state, the percentage of low-income women (incomes below 138% of the FPL) who lack health insurance indicates the proportion of women in that state who could be served by expanding eligibility and access to Medicaid.
 Currently, nearly half of income-eligible women lack health insurance in Texas, which has the highest uninsurance rate in the country; however, only 3.8% of income-eligible women lack health insurance in the District of Columbia, a state that has expanded Medicaid coverage and has the lowest uninsurance rate in the country.
-The US average uninsurance rate among income-eligible women is 23.4%.
+On average, across states, approximately 1 in 4 (23.4%) income-eligible women lacks health insurance.